novomatic-tech/ansible-role-haproxy/README.md

 Role Variables
 --------------

-All default variables are predefined in [defaults/main.yml](defaults/main.yml).
+All default variables are predefined in [defaults/main.yml](https://github.com/novomatic-tech/ansible-role-haproxy/blob/master/defaults/main.yml).
-Example playbook usage is also define in [vars/main.yml](vars/main.yml).

 **Note**: An attribute `haproxy_nbproc` should be equal or lower than the number of cpu on haproxy machines.